awesomerank/awesomerank.github.io/lists/aleksandar-todorovic/awesome-linux.md

 * [9wm](http://unauthorised.org/dhog/9wm.html) - Window manager that attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
 * [awesome](https://awesomewm.org/) - Highly configurable window manager for X. Fast and extensible.
-* [Blackbox](http://blackboxwm.sourceforge.net/) - Lightweight window manager for the X window system, without library dependencies.
+* [Blackbox ★15 ⏳1Y](https://github.com/bradleythughes/blackbox) - Lightweight window manager for the X window system, without library dependencies.
 Built using C++.
-* [bspwm ★1903](https://github.com/baskerville/bspwm) - Tiling window manager that represents windows as the leaves of a full binary tree.
+* [bspwm ★2130](https://github.com/baskerville/bspwm) - Tiling window manager that represents windows as the leaves of a full binary tree.
 * [Compiz](https://launchpad.net/compiz) - OpenGL compositing window manager.
 It has a plug-in system to be changed at runtime.
 * [dwm](http://dwm.suckless.org/) - Dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
 All of the layouts can be applied dynamically, optimising the environment for the application and task performed.
 * [Enlightenment](http://www.enlightenment.org/) - Window manager bundled with a whole suite of libraries to help you create beautiful user interfaces.